 Here is a short video from E-Cloth that gives a good overview of their all-purpose cleaning cloth and how the microfiber technology works.

-- To check out all that E-Cloth has to offer and the current deals (they tend to have at least one promotion running), visit the E-Cloth website.
+- To check out all that E-Cloth has to offer and the current bundles and prices, visit Amazon.

 - Learn more about E-Cloth’s most popular product, the General Purpose cleaning cloth.